ealva-com/eAlvaBrainz/README.md

 ===========
 Kotlin [MusicBrainz][brainz]/[CoverArtArchive][coverart] [Retrofit][retrofit] libraries for Android

 **Currently in very preliminary state**.
 Pushing unfinished to Github in case someone can use the preliminary work

-This respository consists of 3 parts:
+This repository consists of 3 parts:
-  * **ealvabrainz** - A library which consists of 2 Retrofit interfaces, MusicBrainz and CoverArt, and supporting classes to generate a MusicBrainz REST cleint.
+  * **ealvabrainz** - A library which consists of 2 Retrofit interfaces, MusicBrainz and CoverArt, and supporting data classes to generate a MusicBrainz REST client.
-  * **ealvabrainz-service** - Higher-level abstraction that wraps the Retrofit clients with a richer interface, configures necessary Retrofit/OkHttp clients, and provides support for cache control/throttling/user agent/etc.
+  * **ealvabrainz-service** - Higher-level abstractions that wraps the Retrofit clients with a richer interface, configures necessary Retrofit/OkHttp clients, and provides support for cache control/throttling/user agent/etc.
   * **app** - Demonstrates search and lookup

 These libraries started as a small, very limited API, part of an app.
 The goal is to widen support to most of the API MusicBrainz and CoverArt provide.
 As of now things are very preliminary, a very small portion of the MusicBrainz API is supported, and no libraries are being published.
 Pull requests welcome.

 # Libraries
 ## ealvabrainz
 Provides MusicBrainz and CoverArt interfaces which Retrofit.Builder can use to generate a REST client for the MusicBrainz and CoverArtArchive servers.

-The data classes created as response to MusicBrainz request, plus added annotations/JsonAdapters, are provided to support the Null Object Pattern.
+The data classes created as response to MusicBrainz requests, plus added annotations/JsonAdapters, are provided to support the Null Object Pattern.
 Null is avoided almost entirely (one specific case remains).
-Null Strings become empty Strings, null Lists become empty lists, and a null reference is replaced by a specific instance of the interface - known as a Null Object.
+Null Strings become empty Strings, null Lists become empty lists, and a null reference is replaced by a specific instance of the class - known as a Null Object.

 Missing objects default to the their Null Object counterparts.
 Checking for null is not required, but it is possible to check for the Null Object via instance comparison.
 The Area class provides a short example:
 ```kotlin
 @JsonClass(generateAdapter = true)
 data class Area(